-User Adoption sessions at user groups and SharePoint events have never been appealing to me.
+User Adoption sessions at user groups and Microsoft events have never been appealing to me.
 The whole concept of user adoption feels like a way of doing whatever it takes to convince users to adopt a new technology.
 Beg, borrow, plead….
-Management, IT Pros, and trainers, all concerned about why “no one is using SharePoint” or whatever technology you happen to be implementing, but for all the user adoption material printed at this point – why isn’t it resonating better with the masses?
-Why, after two solid releases of SharePoint (2010, 2013) are we still trying to convince users that it’s useful?
+Management, IT Pros, and trainers, all concerned about why “no one is using SharePoint ” or whatever technology you happen to be implementing, but for all the user adoption material printed at this point – why isn’t it resonating better with the masses?
+Why are we still trying to convince users of its usefulness?

 The problem is that it’s not just about user adoption.
 It’s not just about teaching someone how to use a system to do their job.
 The organizations experiencing massive success in technology adoption right now have something else.
 They have Organization Development leadership.